qor/doc/metas/text-input.md

 }
 ```

-The `Name` will be rendered as text input.
+...`Name` will be rendered as a text input.

 ## Text area